nargizaos/terraform-infrastructure-challenge/README.md

-Threee Tier Application using Terraform on AWS
+Three Tier Application using Terraform on AWS

 This code will let you install a simple three-tier application using Terraform (web app, mysql db, elb and ASG)